 A few weeks I shared a photo of a loaf of Whole Grain Cinnamon Swirl Bread.
 Despite the fact that it required five rise times and various rounds of kneading, this was a fairly straight forward bread and I managed to clean up as I went.

 - The first step was to make the dough, knead it briefly and let it rest for a little while.
 I have a large wooden cutting board that is nearly as big as the stove.
 This makes a great surface for kneading and rolling out dough.

 - While the dough was resting I put away all the ingredients and stacked the dirty dishes in the sink.

-- Next I kneaded the dough a few more times, letting it rest in between each knead.
-Then in the bowl it went for the long rise.
+- Next, I kneaded the dough a few more times, letting it rest in between each knead.
+Then into the bowl it went for the long rise.

 - While it was rising I mixed together the cinnamon swirl filling.